Three Calls from God

 The call to allegiance is our invitation to make a public declaration to loyally follow the One who called us to belong.

-People join groups all the time to gain some sort of acceptance and approval.
-Sometimes we do foolish or destructive things just because we fear losing the acceptance and approval of our peers.
-It’s called peer pressure.
-But only God can give us what we really need.
 Following Jesus means we attach ourselves to him personally and follow his teachings.
 It means we seek to be continually “led by the Spirit.”
 It means we no longer belong to ourselves: we belong to God.
 Our first loyalty and allegiance is to Jesus.
-This is much different from merely being a “Christian” or a church goer.
+This is much different from merely being called a Christian or being a church goer.
 It means we seriously commit ourselves to Christ and are not ashamed to be known as one of his disciples.

 Water baptism is our formal declaration of allegiance to Jesus.
 In it we lay aside our past self-directed way of living and launch ourselves into a life on mission.